Cparrish72/Rocket_Code/README.md

 This repository contains two main programs designed for telemetry data processing and collection:

+* Note: I have included a unit test file for the Main.py file.
+I have also included an example of what the data will look like on the SD card.
+I used Arduino IDE to upload code to ESP32.

 **Python GUI Application (main.py)**

 This program provides a graphical user interface (GUI) for processing and visualizing telemetry data.
 It is built using Python with the tkinter library for the GUI and matplotlib for plotting the data.